Setting Up a Company Limited by Guarantee in Singapore

 The fee to reserve the company name is $15.
-Registration fees for CLGs are $300.
+The registration fee for CLGs is $300.
 A company can usually be incorporated or registered within 15 minutes after the registration fee is paid.

-It may take between 14 days to 2 months should the application be referred to relevant authorities for approval.
+It may take between 14 days and 2 months should the application need to be referred to the relevant authorities for further review/approval.

 CLGs may have to apply for licences, depending on the type of activities it undertakes.
 This should be done at the time of registration with ACRA.

-To apply for the relevant licenses you may be required to undertake, please visit the LicenceOne website.
+To apply for the relevant licences you may be required to undertake, please visit the GoBusiness website.

-To What Extent are CLGs Subject to Tax and Qualify for Tax Deductions/Exemptions?
+To What Extent are Companies Limited by Guarantee Subject to Tax and Qualify for Tax Deductions/Exemptions?